albertojulian/mada-driver-assistant/README.md

 # Basic Multimodal Agentic Driver Assistant (MADA)

-This MADA project's goal is having a minimum, but as functional as possible, **driver assistant** that works outdoor.
+MADA project's goal is having a minimum, but as functional as possible, **driver assistant** that works outdoor in real-time.
+The approach is non-invasive: the only outputs are speech audio warnings or suggestions; there is no intention to take control of the car, just to assist the driver with speech messages.

 Among the functionalities provided by MADA are:
 - **safety distance checking**: If there is a vehicle in front, and the current distance is lower than the safety distance for the current speed, MADA warns with an audio message.